sipherxyz/protocol-contracts/tokens/readme.md

-## Rarible protocol smart contracts for NFT
+## Sipher protocol smart contracts for NFT

 ### Architecture

 These contracts are built using openzeppelin's upgradeable smart contracts.
 There are 2 versions of tokens:

-- Rarible common contracts (ERC-721 and ERC-1155)
+- Sipher common contracts (ERC-721 and ERC-1155)
-- Rarible user-owned contracts (ERC-721 and ERC-1155) - users deploy these contracts, only owners can mint in these
+- Sipher user-owned contracts (ERC-721 and ERC-1155) - users deploy these contracts, only owners can mint in these

 All these contracts support these features:

 - lazy mint: there is mintAndTransfer function, it mints and transfers NFT to the new owner
-- Rarible on-chain royalties
+- Sipher on-chain royalties
 - multiple creators
 - supports operators (who can transfer tokens on behalf of users) for the whole smart contract
 - upgradeable

-User-owned contracts use beacon proxies and these contracts can be updated by rarible DAO.
+User-owned contracts use beacon proxies and these contracts can be updated by Sipher DAO.
-Rarible common contracts can be upgraded too.
+Sipher common contracts can be upgraded too.

 ### Minting